yuxuwu/doc2ocr/README.md

 TODO:
 - [x] Convert and serve one file.
-- [ ] Allow users to upload multiple files.
+- [x] Allow users to upload multiple files.
+- [ ] Sort files using keywords.
 - [ ] File conversion status.
 - [ ] Create a front-end.